getslash/gossip/doc/advanced.rst

 .. note:: registering with multiple tags will fire the callback if *any* of the tags match.

+.. note:: hook tags have a special relationship to strictness, see :ref:`below <tag_strictness>` for more details.

 Defining Hooks Explicitly
 -------------------------